cucupac/cucupac/README.md

 ### Hi there 👋

-- 🦾 Mechanical Engineer turned Software Engineer.
+- 🦾 Lead Software Architect.
-- 🔭 I’m currently in Defi.
+- 🔭 Currently building in Defi.
-- 🌱 I'm always looking to learn more about blockchain development!
-- 👯 I'd love to collaborate on smart contract-related work.
-- 💥 I have a passion for startups; I love turning ideas into shipped software products!
+- 🌱 Learning Bayesian Statistcs.
+- 💥 Let's connect if you like math, software, or startups!